Skip to content

 Review Buying Services

-Buying fake positive reviews to offset a bad one is illegal under the FTC's Consumer Review Rule (fines up to $53,088 per fake review), violates Google's policies (risk of profile suspension), and increasingly detectable (Google removed 240+ million fake reviews in 2024).
+Buying fake positive reviews to offset a bad one can violate the FTC's Consumer Review Rule, violates Google's policies, and is increasingly detectable.
 See our complete guide on Google review bots for why this approach is a losing bet.

 The Proactive Approach: Build a Review Profile That Can Absorb Hits